Reply to LS Diversity, Equity and Inclusion Working Group

 Thus, it is my contention that SJW ideology must be rigorously exposed and opposed, both within the university and beyond it.
 I am sorry that Donald Trump was elected President of the United States, but even that does not justify this creeping totalitarianism.

 A version of this article appeared in the Monday, Feb 6. print edition.
-Email Michael Rectenwald [email protected]
+Email Michael Rectenwald at [email protected]